 Orthotic arch blisters are quite common in runners.
-A quick scan of running forums shows just how common.
-And some insights into preventing them:
+For instance, a quick scan of running forums shows just how common, plus some insights into preventing them:

 Secondly, your podiatrist can modify your orthotics to stop your blisters.
 Let me expand on this second point with a few techniques your podiatrist will be thinking about in trying to stop your arch blisters:

 This one’s easy to understand.
-Your podiatrist may reduce the arch height of your orthotic, reduce its stiffness or change the arch contour in some way.
-Alternatively, a cushioned orthotic cover might be added to reduce pressure and absorb shear.
-Something like Spenco - it looks and feels a bit like wetsuit material.
+Your podiatrist may reduce the arch height of your orthotic, reduce its stiffness or change it in some specific way.
+On the other hand, a cushioned orthotic cover might be added to reduce pressure and absorb shear.
+Something like Spenco – it looks and feels a bit like wetsuit material.
 Research has found Spenco works a little better than Poron at preventing blisters.
-As a DIY option, if your orthotic has no cover on it and you feel like you need a bit of cushioning / shear absorption, you could try putting the shoe’s innersole (flat non-contoured) on top of your orthotic - worth a try if you’re in a pickle.
+As a DIY option, if your orthotic has no cover on it and you feel like you need a bit of cushioning / shear absorption, you could try putting the shoe’s innersole (flat non-contoured) on top of your orthotic – worth a try if you’re in a pickle.
 But your podiatrist can organise something more permanent for you.
-Oh, and don't forget gluteal strengthening exercises to reduce the amount of internal leg rotation and foot pronation.
+Oh, and don’t forget gluteal strengthening exercises to reduce the amount of internal leg rotation and foot pronation.